Kathleen McCartney is the 11th president of Smith College.

 In 2006 McCartney was appointed dean of the Harvard Graduate School of Education, only the fifth woman dean in Harvard’s history.
 As dean, McCartney oversaw a 25 percent growth in the school’s faculty.
 She doubled the school’s financial aid for master’s students, raised funds for international faculty research and dramatically increased fellowship support for doctoral students.
 She also helped strengthen relationships between HGSE and the community, establishing a partner network of more than 30 school districts and nonprofit organizations.
 A signature accomplishment of her Harvard tenure was the development and launch of an innovative three-year doctorate in educational leadership that was designed in collaboration with the Harvard Business School and Kennedy School of Government—the idea being to graduate education leaders grounded in policy and management experience.

 In addition to her scholarly work, McCartney serves on numerous boards and works closely with several prestigious organizations.
 She is a member of the American Academy of Arts and Sciences as well as the National Academy of Education.
 She is a fellow of the American Educational Research Association, the American Psychological Association and the American Psychological Society.
+She was elected to the Board of Directors of the American Council on Education (ACE) in 2015.
 She was the recipient in 2009 of the Distinguished Contribution Award from the Society for Research in Child Development.
 In recognition of her thoughtful and creative leadership at HGSE, The Boston Globe in 2011 named her one of the 30 most innovative people in Massachusetts.
 In 2013, she received the Harvard College Women’s Professional Achievement Award, which honors an individual who has demonstrated exceptional leadership in her professional field.

 McCartney is married to Bill Hagen, who served for more than 20 years on the English faculty at Phillips Exeter Academy.
 They have four children.
 She is an avid reader, and she enjoys yoga, hiking and the arts.